Greek Revival Style: 1825 - 1860

 When the Erie Canal was completed in 1825, it opened up the NY state western frontier to new settlers from the east and to the prevailing eastern home building style of Greek Revival architecture.
 Fairport, along with many other communities along the Erie Canal, owe their existence to commerce conducted on the canal.
 It is no surprise then that Greek Revival is a common house style in Fairport, and indeed the rest of the state.

-One and a half or two story front gable facades with a side entrance is common.
+One and one-half or two-story front gable facades with a side entrance is common.
 79 West Avenue and 42 West Street are good examples of this style.

-Structures with one side wing are prevalent.
-Two side wings less so.
+Structures with one side wing are prevalent; two side wings less comman.
 10 Clinton Place is a good example of a house with two side wings.
-The wings of 177 South Main Street are not original but blend well with the style of the original structure.
+The wings of 177 South Main Street are not original, but blend well with the style of the original structure.

 Roofs and Cornice

-Roofs were either hipped or gabled with a wide band of trim under the main roof called the cornice.
+Roofs were either hipped or gabled, with a wide band of trim under the main roof called the cornice.
 This is often decorated with small windows covered by a grille.
-At the gable end the cornice can extend across the entire width to form a full pediment or it can be discontinuous across the gable front and extend only a few feet into the facade.
-This combination of a decorated cornice and a front gable facade is the most common feature of Greek Revival houses within the Village.
-Sometimes pediments are used as decorative features in the roof line as can be seen at 205 South Main Street and 24 West Street.
+At the gable end, the cornice can extend across the entire width to form a full pediment, or it can be discontinuous across the gable front and extend only a few feet into the facade.
+This combination of a decorated cornice and a front gable facade is the most common feature of Greek Revival houses within the Fairport.
+Sometimes, pediments are used as decorative features in the roof line, as can be seen at 205 South Main Street and 24 West Street.

-6 panes over 6 panes will be seen on most of the Greek Revival houses within the Village.
+Siz panes over six panes will be seen on most of the Greek Revival houses within Fairport.
 Also common for this style are the frieze band windows with decorative grills on a wide cornice band.

 It has a broken pediment and frieze band windows.